Yagya24/instacart_analysis_sql_project/README.md

 - `order_products__prior.csv` – product info for each past order
 - `products.csv` – product names + category info
 - `aisles.csv` and `departments.csv` – product hierarchy metadata
+  The original data can be accessed from the link above and the sampled data that was originally used is given in the repository itself.

 ---